valentynkt/BackendGarden/content/notes/Abstraction.md

 ### Types of Abstraction in OOP

-Abstraction in OOP can primarily be categorized into two types:
+Abstraction in [[Object Oriented Programming|OOP]] can primarily be categorized into two types:

 > [!important]+ Data Abstraction
 > Data Abstraction focuses on hiding the internal state and requiring users to interact with data through specified methods.
 A typical implementation involves abstract classes or interface